Johansoltoft/johansoltoft.github.io/_publications/2010-10-01-paper-title-number-2.md

 Friction Machines
 ------
+We introduce three different types of friction machines through three distinct case studies.
+(Read all about the case studies in the full article—link at the bottom of the page).

 **Algorithmic friction**
 “algorithmic misprediction is used as a tactic to identify ambiguous and rich cases where thick description is necessary”